nopnop2002/python-periphery-tm1637/README.md

 |5V|3V3|(*2)|

 (*1)
-You can use any GPIO you like in the startup arguments.
+You can use any GPIO with startup arguments.

 (*2)
 RPi reads data from DIO, so it must be 3V3.